antofon/100-days-of-code/r2-log.md

 ### R2D92-95: May 20 - May 23 2018, Sunday - Wednesday
 Worked on Part 3 of Udacity's FEND program (Lessons 1 & 2).
 Worked a great deal on Memory Game for Part 2.
 Figuring out game logic, coded basic HTML strucutre, no styling just yet.

+### R2D96: May 24 2018, Thursday
+Completed Lessons 3 & 4 for Part 3 of Udacity's FEND program.